 I wanted to share this story because it is one of the reasons I do llama rescue and it had a happy ending for all.

-A few years ago, I was contacted by a woman in Southern California who said she needed assistance placing her male llama.
+A few years ago, I was contacted by a woman in Southern California who said she needed assistance placing her male llama, Grande.
 She lived with her young children in a residential area of a Mojave Desert town, and her boyfriend had brought her home this llama.
-It was in her backyard and she didn’t know how to care for it.
+It was in her backyard and she didn’t’ know how to care for it.
 She had a few Nigerian goats who immediately were friends with the llama, as well as the children.
-The backyard was only dirt.
+The backward was only dirt.
 She knew enough to get hay for the llama.
 The woman said she was getting rid of the goats and said she knew the llama should have a better home with its own kind and someone who knew how to care for it.

 The big day came.
 I contacted my friend who lived 200 miles north of this woman.
-She drove down and picked him up, turned around and drove north.
+She drove down and picked up Grande, turned around and drove north.
 I drove south and east, and we rendezvoused with my trailer to meet in a mall parking lot.
-He was kushed in the trailer and didn’t want to get out.
+Grande was kushed in the trailer and didn’t want to get out.
 He was scared.
 It was another long trailer ride back to my ranch and the next day, I took him to his new home on 7 lush green acres of pasture.
 He had probably never seen green grass or ran free in his life.

 Today he co-guards the sheep with the other llama.
 The sheep will go between one llama and the other.
 He is truly spoiled with his new owners with great hay, treats of carrots/apples, and llama pellets.
 He has a shelter out of the rain.
 He can run free, is not penned up and pulled by a tractor.